stairwaytowonderland/resume-md-to-ats-converter/README.md

 ## Resume Sections 🚀

 The converter maps Markdown headings to ATS-friendly Word document headings using the `ResumeSection` enum.
+The **Markdown headings are *case-insensitive***.
 The default mappings are:

 | Markdown Heading (h2) | Word Document Heading |
 |----------------------|----------------------|